 Activate Developer Mode on your Xbox One.
-Download the app, get the activation code, and then enter it into the Manage Xbox One consoles page in your Dev Center account.
+Download the app, get the activation code, and then enter it into the Manage Xbox One consoles page in your Partner Center account.
 For more information, see Xbox One Developer Mode activation.

 Open the Dev Mode Activation app and select Switch and restart.
 Congratulations, you now have an Xbox One in Developer Mode!

 Your retail games and apps won’t run in Developer Mode, but the apps or games you create will.
 Switch back to Retail Mode to run your favorite games and apps.